Industry Trends

 Key Takeaways

 AI has made its way into almost every facet of marketing, from ideation to execution and analysis.
 As these tools become more prevalent, ethical concerns are emerging, including consumer privacy.
 While AI excels at generating content, human intervention is needed to maintain quality and reduce the risk of costly errors.
-In 2025, AI is no longer optional: Brands need to implement the technology to remain competitive.
+In 2026, AI is no longer optional — it’s a baseline expectation: Brands need to implement the technology responsibly to remain competitive.

 Frequently Asked Questions (FAQs)